You’re ahead of the game. Your brand has a podcast. You’ve got great topics and guests, mastered editing, and regularly uploaded content.

-Equipment: A polished, professional video podcast can be recorded with a basic camera or even an iPhone.
+Equipment: A polished, professional video podcast can be recorded with a primary camera or iPhone.
 A decent microphone can mimic the effects of a sound-proof studio.
 You’ll also need some video editing software, which you can download for free from Apple or Windows.

-Stretch it out: Maximize your mileage by planning your video podcast content with the intention of dividing it into shorter segments.
+Stretch it out: Maximize your mileage by planning your video podcast content to divide it into shorter segments.

-For example, one 40-minute video podcast can be chopped into eight 5-minute videos which can be uploaded to YouTube at your desired cadence.
-Those clips can be further trimmed into microcontent, which are bite-sized clips to be used in channels such as social media and web pages.
+For example, one 40-minute video podcast can be chopped into eight 5-minute videos uploaded to YouTube at your desired cadence.
+Those clips can be further trimmed into microcontent, which are bite-sized clips used in channels such as social media and web pages.

 Need some guidance on making the most of your podcasting efforts?
 We’ve got you covered.
 Tobe’s experts can help you transition from a clunky audio-only podcast to a smooth-running video content machine!